vocdoni/tendermint/docs/architecture/adr-062-p2p-abstractions.md

 type PeerAddress url.URL

 // Resolve resolves a PeerAddress into a set of Endpoints, typically by
 // expanding out any DNS names given in Host to IP addresses.
-Fields are mapped
+Fields mapping:
-// as follows:
 //
 //   Scheme → Endpoint.Protocol
 //   Host   → Endpoint.IP